cositools/cosi-data-challenges/README.md

 - If detectable, localize the MGF and fit its spectrum
 - _Stretch goal:_ Classify the event as GRB or MGF

-We have simulated 12 GRBs and 7 Magnetar Giant Flares (MGFs) within the 3 months of observation time.
+We have simulated 12 GRBs, 6 Magnetar Giant Flares (MGFs), and 1 magnetar short burst within the 3 months of observation time.
 GRB bn090424592 is the brightest of the bursts we’ve simulated and it may be easiest to start with that one.
 Access to the response files and the simulated source and background files, including the full Wasabi path, is detailed in the [data-products](data-products/README.md) page.

 **The challenges will use the following detector response files:**
 - ResponseContinuum.o3.e100_10000.b10log.s10396905069491.m2284.filtered.nonsparse.binnedimaging.imagingresponse_nside8.area.good_chunks.h5.gz <br />
  - ResponseContinuum.o3.pol.e200_10000.b4.p12.s10396905069491.m441.filtered.nonsparse.binnedpolarization.11D_nside8.area.good_chunks.h5.gz (for polarization) <br />
-Note: the second response file is used for polarization analysis and has only 1 energy bin.
+Note: the second response file is used for polarization analysis and has fewer energy bins.

  **Data Files:** <br />
  GRB_bn081207680_3months_unbinned_data_filtered_with_SAAcut.fits.gz <br />